A bash script can have subcommands, like many cli tool have.

 Explanation:

-will produce a newline delimited list of all Bash
+declare -F will produce a newline delimited list of all Bash

-functions declared.COMMANDS
+functions declared.COMMANDSCOMMANDSRelated:

 Reference:

-man bash
+man bashTags:

 #literature-note #snippet #scripting #tip